Historic homes and scenic landscapes

-Ipswich, Massachusetts was founded in 1634 in an area the Native Americans called “Agawam,” and is America’s best-preserved Puritan town.
-The historic neighborhoods of Meeting House Green, High Street, the East End, and the South Green are well-preserved streetscapes of 17th to 19th-century residences, with more “First Period” houses than any other town in the country.
+Ipswich, Massachusetts was founded in 1634 in an area the Native Americans called “Agawam” and is known as “America’s best-preserved Puritan town.
+There are more remaining First Period houses (1625 through 1725) in Ipswich than any other town in the country, and the historic neighborhoods of Meeting House Green, High Street, the East End, and the South Green offer well-preserved streetscapes of 17th to 19th-century residences.

 The Ipswich River - The 35-mile Ipswich River flows into the Atlantic Ocean at Ipswich Bay.
 The Ipswich River Water Association works to protect the river and its watershed.
 Foote Brothers Canoes on Topsfield Rd provides rentals and shuttle service from April to October.